GoogleCloudPlatform/podcast/site/content/post/episode-3-kubernetes-and-google-container-engine/index.md

 FRANCESC: And I’m gonna guess the second one.
 Is it the search bar?
 MARK: Actually, it isn't the search bar, but the search bar is awesome.
 FRANCESC: The search bar is my favorite one, so.
 Okay, so if it's not the search bar, what is it?
-MARK: Okay, so I actually really like on the front page you can customize your widgets, so you can specify your widgets on the front page that you want to see so that you can get all your up-to-date information about, say, like, Evers or what's the status for Google Cloud Platform or any of that sort of stuff, so you get that at a glance as you first join.
+MARK: Okay, so I actually really like on the front page you can customize your widgets, so you can specify your widgets on the front page that you want to see so that you can get all your up-to-date information about, say, like, Evers or what's the status for Google Cloud or any of that sort of stuff, so you get that at a glance as you first join.
 That's really cool.
 FRANCESC: Yeah, that's--that's really cool.
 I guess we're just different people.
 I'm more like, I just want to find whatever I'm looking for without having to set every--anything up while you're more, like, pinning and modifying and customizing.
 MARK: That's true.
 FRANCESC: But yeah, for whatever you like doing, basically you have both, so that's fun.